rubychilds/ai-ethics/docs/communication/mit.md

 What is its purpose?

--

-an educational piece tool to illustrate the impact of ML within the legal system
+- An educational piece tool to illustrate the impact of ML within the legal system

--

-brings to light the challenge in explaining “fairness” Who is the intended user?
+- Brings to light the challenge in explaining “fairness”

--
+Who is the intended user?

-non technical & technical - anyone can understand it What is its scope (algorithms, data, types of challenges)?
+- Non technical & technical - anyone can understand it

+What is its scope (algorithms, data, types of challenges)?
--

-education, fairness in AI
+- Education, fairness in AI

 ### Best for:

 What should practitioners use this tool for?
 Are there any scenarios / use cases in which this tool is particularly helpful vs. useless?

--

-understanding what is the impact of machine learning on society
+- Understanding what is the impact of machine learning on society

--

-might be particularly useful for policy makers and data scientists - brings to light a lot of nuances and challenges
+- Might be particularly useful for policy makers and data scientists - brings to light a lot of nuances and challenges

 ### Pros & cons

 What are the benefits of this tool?

--

-understanding the challenge in the intersection between AI &lt;> Society What are the challenges in using this tool?
+- Understanding the challenge in the intersection between AI &lt;> Society

--
+What are the challenges in using this tool?

-can be a little intimidating for people who are less comfortable with numbers, it is more tailored for the average MIT tech reader, however if pulled apart, workshop style, would be incredibly useful
+- Can be a little intimidating for people who are less comfortable with numbers, it is more tailored for the average MIT tech reader, however if pulled apart, workshop style, would be incredibly useful

 ### Limitations, especially any technical issues

 E.g. difficult to integrate or customize

-<p id="gdcalert35" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to _media/image35.png).
-Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert36">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>
+IMAGE NEEDED

 ![alt_text](_media/image35.png "image_tooltip")